-As summer draws near, many families are beginning to plan a vacation.
-Between low gas prices and warm weather, now may be the perfect time to hop in the car for a long family road trip.
+Throughout the year many families plan their vacations.
+Whether it be a summer vacation or a holiday break, between low gas prices and weather (or global pandemic!), now may be the perfect time to hop in the car for a long family road trip.
 While long stints in the car leave many kids asking “are we there yet?” take a look at these tips to have them instead asking about the next road trip.

 Make the Journey Part of the Fun